MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-admin-portal.md

 ---
-title: About the Admin portal
+title: About the admin portal
-description: Learn how toconfigure org-wide settings for Power BI.
+description: Learn how to configure org-wide settings for Power BI.
 author: paulinbar
 ms.author: painbar
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: powerbi-admin
-ms.custom: admin-portal,contperf-fy22q3
+ms.custom: admin-portal,contperf-fy22q3s
 ms.topic: how-to
-ms.date: 05/09/2022
+ms.date: 10/19/2022
 LocalizationGroup: Administration
 ---

-# About the Admin portal
+# About the admin portal

 The admin portal includes settings that govern Power BI for all users in your organization.
-For example, in the admin portal you can view usage metrics, access  the Microsoft 365 admin center, and control how users interact with Power BI.
+For example, you can view usage metrics, access the Microsoft 365 admin center, and control how users interact with Power BI.

-The full admin portal can be accessed by global admins and users who have the Power BI Administrator role.
+The full admin portal can be accessed by global admins and users who have the Power BI administrator role.
 If you're not in one of these roles, you only see **Capacity settings** in the portal.
 For more information about the Power BI service administrator role, see [Understanding the Power BI admin role](service-admin-role.md).

 ## What can I do in the admin portal

-There are a number of controls in the Admin portal.
-They are listed in the table below, which provides links relevant documentation for each one.
+The many controls in the admin portal are listed in the table below with links to relevant documentation for each one.

 | Feature | Description  |
 | :---    | :---         |